University of the People review and FAQ

 Reddit

-UoPeople's subreddit is full of UoPeople sales reps who never disclose their identity and claim to be "happy students".
-Since Reddit is free of charge, these reps and spammers can bombard the subreddit with lots of fake reviews and fake news, that is to say unlimited deceptive advertising.
-Besides, the "moderators" are UoPeople's reps too (usually disguised as "happy students") so nobody can express alternative views and everyone must repeat UoPeople's fake questions & answers, otherwise you get banned.
-We don't rule out the possibility that this is what happens in other online forums as well.
-There is no way out: you must buy a degree from the University of the People and then you must say that it is the most beautiful university in the world, which shows they have the same closed-mindedness as a cult.
-Therefore, we created a separate forum for the class action against the University of the People, where you can actually write anything without being banned by UoPeople's sales reps or spammers.
+UoPeople's subreddit is filled with sales reps who never disclose their identity and falsely claim to be "happy students".
+Since Reddit is free to use, these reps and spammers can flood the subreddit with fake reviews and fake news, essentially creating unlimited deceptive advertising.
+Additionally, the "moderators" are UoPeople reps themselves, usually disguised as "happy students", ensuring that no alternative views can be expressed.
+Everyone must repeat UoPeople's scripted Q&A, or else they get banned.
+There is no way out: you must buy a degree from the University of the People, and then you must say it is "the most beautiful university in the world".
+This cult-like closed-mindedness exposes the institution's lack of credibility.
+For this reason, we have created a separate forum for the class action lawsuit against the University of the People, where people can speak freely without being silenced by UoPeople's sales reps and spammers.

 Fake scholarships

-On the whole, UoPeople's "scholarships" are just a marketing stunt.
+On the whole, UoPeople's scholarships are just a marketing stunt.

 Fake partnerships

-That being said, the partnership allows hypothetical UoPeople graduates to apply for undergraduate studies in Edinburgh.
-It should be noted that it is not guaranteed that University of Edinburgh will accept the students: a former UoPeople student simply can apply.
-However, anyone can apply anyway: there is no need to be a UoPeople student!
-Besides, why on earth should we give thousands of dollars to University of the People for a useless diploma, if we can enroll in a real college right away without paying anyone?
-Bottom line: it is just a way for the University of the People to squeeze money out of people and waste their time.
+That being said, the alleged partnership allows hypothetical UoPeople graduates to apply for undergraduate studies at the University of Edinburgh.
+However, it should be noted that there is no guarantee that the University of Edinburgh will accept these students: they can only apply.
+But anyone can apply anyway!
+There is no requirement to be a UoPeople student in order to apply to Edinburgh.
+So why on earth should anyone waste thousands of dollars on a useless UoPeople diploma when they can enroll in a real university directly without paying UoPeople anything?
+Bottom line: This "partnership" is nothing more than a marketing trick: just another way for the University of the People to squeeze money out of students and waste their time.

 Fake partnership with Harvard University

-The latest claim is that "UoPeople has a new partnership with Harvard University": that is to say, UoPeople.edu is now trying to impress people by using Harvard's name and logo, although the Israeli diploma mill has nothing to do with Harvard.
-To show the new alleged partnership, UoPeople.edu links to hbs.edu, but that website does not say Harvard University has formed a partnership with University of the People!
-That is just a list of institutions that asked the webmaster to add their logo, by clicking "Contact us".
-Any school can be added: it is not a partnership of any kind with Harvard University.
-What is more, people who attend Harvard Business School Online's courses are not even considered Harvard students.
-UoPeople.edu managed to have its logo added and now claims to be a "partner", but most likely Harvard University does not even know what University of the People is.
-As usual, it goes without saying that there is no need to be a "UoPeople student" to attend HBS online courses — which should not be confused with Harvard University anyway.
+The latest claim is that "UoPeople has a new partnership with Harvard University", which is another blatant attempt by uopeople.edu to mislead people by using Harvard's name and logo, even though this Israeli diploma mill has nothing to do with Harvard.
+To "prove" this partnership, uopeople.edu links to hbs.edu.
+However, nowhere on that website does it state that Harvard University has formed a partnership with the University of the People.
+In reality, hbs.edu simply contains a list of institutions that requested to have their logo added.
+Any school can be listed by simply clicking Contact us: this is not a partnership of any kind with Harvard University.
+Besides, people who take Harvard Business School Online courses are not considered Harvard students!
+UoPeople requested to have its logo added and now falsely claims to be a "partner"; actually, Harvard University likely doesn't even know what UoPeople is.
+And as usual, there is no need to be a UoPeople student to take Harvard Business School Online courses—which, to be clear, are not part of Harvard University.

 Fake partnerships with Yale, Harvard, Berkeley, Stanford, MIT, Columbia University, New York University, Oxford University (UK) etc.

-We suggest you do this simple experiment.
-Phone Yale, Harvard, Berkeley, Stanford, Massachusetts Institute of Technology, Columbia University, New York University, Oxford University — luckily they all have a real phone number, unlike UoPeople.edu — and ask them if they "have a partnership", if they "work with", of if they "are affiliated with" University of the People, as UoPeople's reps or ambassadors claim.
-The answer is no: the universities of Yale, Harvard, Berkeley, Stanford, MIT, Columbia and New York have nothing to do with UoPeople, and in most cases they have no idea what University of the People is.
-Unfortunately, UoPeople keeps disseminating old sponsored articles and press releases claiming the diploma mill "works with" Harvard, Berkeley, NYU and others.
-It is funny that UoPeople tends to only mention Ivy League institutions as well as MIT or Oxford (UK): all the other universities in the world are worthless.
-A pretty naive PR strategy.
+We suggest you conduct a simple experiment.
+Call Yale, Harvard, Berkeley, Stanford, MIT, Columbia University, New York University, and Oxford University—fortunately, they all have real phone numbers, unlike UoPeople.edu—and ask if they "have a partnership", if they "work with", or if they "are affiliated with" the University of the People, as UoPeople's reps and ambassadors claim.
+The answer will be no: these universities have nothing to do with UoPeople, and in most cases, they have never even heard of it.
+Despite this, UoPeople continues to flood the Internet with outdated sponsored articles and press releases falsely claiming that it "works with" Harvard, Berkeley, NYU, and others.
+What's even more ridiculous is that UoPeople only name-drops Ivy League institutions, MIT, or Oxford (UK), as if every other university in the world is worthless.
+A laughably naive PR strategy.

 Fake partnerships with the United Nations and its agencies